vishal-ahirwar/flick/README.md

 ## 📄 License

-This project is licensed under the MIT License.
+This project is licensed under the BSD 3-Clause License.
 See `LICENSE` for more info.